Brady outplays Rodgers, Buccaneers rout Packers 38-10

 He got his favorite target from his days with the Patriots into the mix, throwing a 12-yard touchdown pass to Rob Gronkowski for a 28-10 halftime lead.
 It was Gronkowski’s first TD since December 2018 and the 79th for the quarterback/tight end tandem — tied for fourth on the all-time list with Miami’s Dan Marino and Mark Clayton.

-Brady also threw a 7-yard TD pass to rookie Tyler Johnson and Ronald Jones had a pair of rushing TDs for Tampa Bay, which got an even more impressive performance from its defense.
+Brady also threw a 7-yard TD pass to rookie Tyler Johnson and Ronald Jones rushed for 113 yards and a pair of TDs for Tampa Bay, which didn’t turn the ball over, allow a sack or commit a single penalty after being flagged 11 times in a one-point loss to Chicago in its previous game.

-Rodgers threw two interceptions — Green Bay’s first turnovers of the season — within a three-pass span of the second quarter to turn a 10-0 Packers lead into a 14-10 deficit.
+“We took care of what beat us last week,” linebacker Devin White said.

+Both of Rodgers’ interceptions — his first with multiple picks since throwing three in a loss to Carolina on Dec.
+17, 2017 — came on throws intended for Davante Adams, who had a team-leading six catches for 61 yards in his return from a hamstring injury that sidelined him two games.

 Rodgers finished 16 of 35 for 160 yards and no touchdowns after completing 70.5 percent of his passes and throwing for 13 TDs and no interceptions in Green Bay’s first four games.

-Brady was 17 of 27 for 166 yards and two TDs without an interception.
-Jones rushed for 113 yards and Gronkowski led the Bucs with five receptions for 78 yards — his best game since ending a one-year retirement to join Brady in Tampa Bay.
+Brady, meanwhile, was 17 of 27 for 166 yards and two TDs without an interception.
+Gronkowski led the Bucs with five receptions for 78 yards — his best game since ending a one-year retirement to join Brady in Tampa Bay.

+“I thought Tom and Rob had great connections.
+We got the matchup we were looking for on the fade ball,” Arians said.
+“Gronk did a heck of a job adjusting on that ball and getting the touchdown.
+I just wish he could have spiked it with his right shoulder, but his right shoulder’s hurt.”

-It was just the third time the Super Bowl-winning quarterbacks have faced each other in their long successful careers.
+It was just the third time Brady and Rodgers have faced each other in their long successful careers.

-And although both insisted it wasn’t Brady vs. Rodgers, the friends expressed mutual admiration for one another’s accomplishments while acknowledging it would be fun sharing the field with the Packers trying to remain unbeaten and the Bucs looking to gauge their progress against one of the NFL’s top teams.
+And although both insisted during the week that it wasn’t Brady vs. Rodgers, the friends expressed mutual admiration for one another’s accomplishments while acknowledging it would be fun sharing the field with the Packers trying to remain unbeaten and the Bucs looking to gauge their progress against one of the NFL’s top teams.

 Brady noted how important it would be to minimize mistakes, something no quarterback had done better through the first five weeks of the season.